Henry-Do-Su/frappe_deployer/documentation/production.md

 1. Pull the repo to your local machine: `git clone https://github.com/Henry-Do-Su/frappe_deployer.git`
 2. `cd production`
 3. Edit the .env file to include your domain name, email address and other variables.
 View the .env.example file for more information.
-4. Create the network: `docker network create traefik-public`
-5. You need to manually include the apps you want to install in your production environment.
+4. You need to manually include the apps you want to install in your production environment.
 You will see it on line 90 of the production.yml file.
 These will be the apps that you included in apps.json if you built a custom image.

 ![img_2.png](img_2.png)

+5. Run `docker-compose -p production -f production.yml up -d` and wait 10-20 minutes for the configuration and instalation to finish.
+6. Access your site on https://YOUR-SITE.com